alexdeplov/alexdeplov.github.io/content/blog/2024/why-i-ditched-my-apple-watch-for-a-quartz-watch.md

 ![](images/6.webp)

 Citizen watches use Eco-Drive technology, which converts any light source into energy to recharge the battery—not just sunlight, but also electrical light.
-This means no more battery changes, practically ever!
+This means no more battery charge, practically ever!
 It's a sustainable and convenient feature that immediately appealed to me.
 They hide that solar cell behind the watch face.
 And somehow light can pass through it.

 ![](images/7.webp)